-In accordance with a contractual agreement, information about deviations shall be delivered by railway undertakings and/or Infrastructure managers in due time to the station manager.
+In accordance with a contractual agreement, information about deviations shall be delivered by railway undertakings and/or infrastructure managers in due time to the station manager.

 Handling of information provision in the vehicle area

 This basic parameter lays down how the railway undertaking shall provide train running information within the vehicle area.